Something Dangerous in Being Unique

 by

-The parakeet was different, it was in its own world curious about finding something to eat not really concerned with joining the others but had the fight/flight instinct to protect itself.
+The parakeet was different; it was in its own world curious about finding something to eat not really concerned with joining the others but had the natural fight/flight instinct to protect itself.
 I pondered whether I should try to step in and help it.
 I related this with any other scenario where someone with a difference was not understood or supported.
-The parakeet flew back on my side street and seemed to get back to what it was focusing on prior to me and my dog’s interruption.
+The parakeet flew back on my side of the street and seemed to get back to what it was focusing on prior to me and my dog’s interruption.
 I didn’t think I would be able to catch it.
-Why would she or he trust me?I also had my hands full with my dog.
+Why would she or he trust me?
+I also had my hands full with my dog.
 It was like one of the many stories we see in books and movies.
 The lead character heads out to find something better for themselves only to be met with obstacles, new friends and foes, and perhaps love and loss.
-But again the question comes back “How is this mission complete without having the support of others?”It’s like real life-as in the kid at school that doesn’t fit in for some reason or another.
+But again, the question comes back “How is this mission complete without having the support of others?”
+It’s like real life-as in the different child at school that doesn’t fit in for some reason or another.

 A car came whizzing by and all the brown birds flew off in a group.
 The parakeet stayed focus, possibly on some form of food.
 I chose to keep walking realizing that the little colorful bird would have to find it’s way.
 Sadly, I walked away, wondering if I was making the right decision.
 It was triggering me to think of those that are vulnerable and not seen enough to get someone to have their backs.
 The balance of intervention and letting one learn, it can be excruciating.